ishwors/ecommerce_ishwor/LabReports/Lab2.md

 Introduction:
 A module is a file with a . py extension that contains all the functions, classes and definitions pertaining to that module.
 A package is a collection of modules all saved inside a package folder.

-## The file name is the module name with the suffix .py appended.
-Within a module, the module’s name (as a string) is available as the value of the global variable **name**.

 Procedures(Steps/Code):

 1.  class Brand(models.Model):